vicYegon/React-Native-DaktariSasa/README.md

 #### Patient Registration and Login
 Patients can:-
 - Create an account
-- Log in
+- Log in to their respective accounts
-- View their profile.
+- View their profile information

 #### Doctor Registration and Login
 Doctors can:-
 - Create an account
-- Log in
+- Log in to your respective account.
 - View their profile.

 #### Appointment Scheduling